Gülşen Aktaş: Career

-After graduating, she worked in one of the first women's shelters in Berlin, and worked in various immigrant and women's projects.
+After graduating, she worked in one of the first women's shelters in Berlin, and worked on various immigrant and women's projects.
 In 2004, she supervised and advised pupils and parents of various origins at the Neumark primary school in Schöneberg, where she lives.
 She founded a women's network for Armenian, Turkish, Kurdish, Bosnian and Arab women, mothers and girls.

-Since 2007, she has been managing the "Huzur", Turkish for peace, tranquility, for senior citizens, which is frequented by first-generation migrants. self-help potential is promoted in this institution, which realizes intercultural dialogue between different ethnic groups of all ages.
-Additionally, in the facility, integration through education and leisure activities are organized.
-Other offerings are literacy class, the choir, new project ideas, such as retreat Nordic walking in the Tiergarten or senior Karaoke.
-Excursions on the subject of "History of Germany" find great popularity.
+Since 2007, she has been managing the "Huzur" (Turkish for peace, tranquility) a centre for senior citizens, which is frequented by first-generation migrants.
+The centre promotes intercultural dialogue between different ethnic groups of all ages.
+Additionally integration through education and leisure activities are organized.
+Other offerings are literacy classes, a choir, Nordic walking in the Tiergarten and senior karaoke.
+Excursions on the subject of the History of Germany are popular.

 Awards

-For her extraordinary projects related to migrants of diverse ethnic groups, she was awarded the 2009 "Kosmopolita" Prize.
+For her projects related to migrants from diverse ethnic groups she was awarded the 2009 "Kosmopolita" Prize.